My name is Leo.

 Mom asked me recently what it’s like when I’m up there serving Mass.
 I told her that at first it surprised me how I wasn’t even aware of the people in the pews.
 It seems like I’m kind of alone with Father Smith and the other servers.
 I told her the more I learn about the Mass, the more I really appreciate it.
 I told Mom that even on the days that I’m not an altar server, it’s just so great to be at Mass and receive Jesus in the Holy Eucharist!

-I’d like to end my CK101 Page by telling you a story that I originally read for one of my Thursday library visits.
+For this next part of my CK101 Page, I want to tell you a story that I originally read for one of my Thursday library visits.
 Let me explain.
 Every Thursday after Mass, Mom takes me and my brothers out for breakfast.
 (The other weekday mornings we usually go home to eat breakfast and then start school but Thursdays are special.)
 After we eat breakfast, we go to the library.
 We spend our time there picking out a library book to read.
 After we read it, we do a book report.
 Sometimes it takes us a couple Thursdays to read the book and think about how to write the report.

 I first read the story I want to tell you about a year ago.
 It was written by The Daughters of Charity and the title was: "In the Tower of London - The Story of Blessed Edmund Campion."
 Mom and I did some research at the library on Saint Edmund Campion and updated the story.
 We took what the Sisters had written and added some things.
 Here's the "book report" Mom and I worked on together for my CK101 Page.
 We call it: "The Pope's Champion! - The Story of Saint Edmund Campion."